-This bottle was inspired by the ‘bladder’ shaped wine bottles manufactured in England between about 1715 and 1740.
-In Britain, where they were used mainly in the 1720s and early 1730s, ‘bladder’ wine bottles were relatively unusual but their use in continental Europe was more widespread.
+This bottle was inspired by the ‘chestnut’ shaped wine bottles manufactured in England between about 1715 and 1740.
+In Britain, where they were used mainly in the 1720s and early 1730s, ‘chestnut’ wine bottles were relatively unusual but their use in continental Europe was more widespread.
 The particular variant on which this limited edition bottle was based, with its narrow oval profile, is often described as having a ‘flat chestnut’ shape.

 This blend was carefully put together for this limited edition from specially selected Ports from Taylor Fladgate extensive aged Tawny stocks, aged in seasoned oak Port pipes.
 Its character is unique for this bottling, with the characteristic Taylor Fladgate richness and with its distinctive grip on the finish.